Diplocaulus: Horns

 The most distinctive features of this genus and its closest relatives were a pair of long protrusions or horns at the rear of the skull, giving the head a boomerang-like shape.
 Most of the outer/front edge of each horn was formed by the elongated, blade-like squamosal bone.
 The rear edge of the skull and horns, on the other hand, was formed by the postparietal bones, also known as dermosupraoccipitals in older publications.
-However, the primary component of each horn (including the tips) is a long bone with a historically controversial identification.
+The primary component of each horn (including the tips) is a long bone with a historically controversial identification.
 Many early sources considered the bone to be a tabular, which in other early tetrapods is a small bone lying at the rear edge of the skull.

-However, Olson (1951) doubted this, arguing that the bone's contact with the parietals excluded the possibility of it being a tabular.
-He argued that the bone was the supratemporal bone, which had enlarged and shifted towards the rear tip of the skull.
+Olson (1951) argued that the bone's contact with the parietals excluded the possibility of it being a tabular.
+He argued it was the supratemporal bone, which had enlarged and shifted towards the rear tip of the skull.
 Beerbower (1963) countered Olson's reasoning by pointing out that Urocordylus, a newt-like relative of Diplocaulus, retained both a supratemporal bone and a tabular bone.
 In Urocordylus, the tabular lies closer to the back of the skull and even contacts the parietals, invalidating Olson's main point.
 Based on this observation, it is more likely that the primary bone of the horns in Diplocaulus is a tabular.
 Many studies (even a later publication by Olson) now refer to Diplocaulus horns as tabular horns based on Beerbower's argument.